People

 Title/Position

-Tara Bynum is an Assistant Professor of English & African American Studies and a scholar of early African American literary histories before 1800.
+Tara Bynum is an Associate Professor of English & African American Studies and a scholar of early African American literary histories before 1800.
 She received her PhD in English from Johns Hopkins University and a BA in Political Science from Barnard College.

 T.J.
 Dedeaux-Norris, M.F.A.